 Having experienced a heavy dose of Cretan history, it is time to spend your evening and night relaxing and exploring the bustling city center of Heraklion.
 Heraklion is the largest city in Crete and the 4th largest city in Greece.
 Due to its size and diversity, it covers all tastes and needs of both visitors and locals alike, with its monuments being the remnants of the first civilization of Europe.

-Along the length of Heraklion’s harbor, you will come across the first great monument, Loggia, which today houses the City Council and part of the Heraklion City Services.
+Along the length of Heraklion’s harbor, you will come across the first great monument, Loggia, the impressive building that today houses the City Council and part of the Heraklion City Services.
 Loggia, which was the Club of the Duke and the officials of Crete, is considered to be the most elegant Venetian monument, which in 1987 won the first ‘Europa Nostra’ award as the ‘Most Well-Restored and Preserved European Monument of the Year’.

 South of Loggia, lies the Cathedral of Crete, the church of St. Mark, built in 1239, which today houses the Municipal Art Gallery of Heraklion.
 Within a few meters of the church, there is the ornate fountain known as ‘Lions’ with its exceptional sculptural decoration depicting the animal kingdom.

 It was built in the 17th century by Francis Morozini to decorate the square and to offer much-needed water to the people of Heraklion.
 Southwest of the Lions Square, lies the Medieval Monastery of Saint Catherine, which was the Cretan University of the Middle Ages, and introduced a number of European artists, philosophers, ecclesiastical fathers, poets, and writers to the world.